OSMANiCTeam/PATHAnything/README.md

 Linux: https://youtu.be/GJMwaYAYsow

 # Compatibility
-FreeBSD: Not tested
+FreeBSD: Port Created, but not tested

-Linux: Works
+Linux: Port Created, Works

-macOS: Not tested
+macOS: Port Created, but not tested

-Windows: Not tested
+Windows: No bash support